Here at North Wales Police we take equality and diversity seriously, both within the organisation and in the communities we serve.

 The act gives the force an opportunity to demonstrate its continued commitment to ensuring that all our communities are treated fairly.

 The links below include information we hold relating to equalities in North Wales Police and the Office of the Police and Crime Commissioner with a summary of what it tells us and what areas of policing it relates to.
-There will be information gaps where we have not been able to obtain data.
-We are working to identify these gaps through our Equality Plan for 2015-2019.
 Your feedback on the information or any gaps is very welcome.

 North Wales Public Sector Equality Network